ReneGRomCodes/basic_fantasy_rpg_character_creator/README.md

 ```
 project_root/
 │── main.py                # Main entry point, initializes Pygame and runs the main loop
-│── core/                  # Core game logic (non-GUI modules)
+│── core/                  # Handles game logic (settings, state management, character models, etc.)
 │   ├── settings.py        # Stores configuration values (screen size, etc.)
 │   ├── event_handlers.py  # Handles input events
 │   ├── state_manager.py   # Manages application states
-│   ├── rules.py           # Defines mechanics for character creation based on game rules
+│   ├── rules.py           # Defines game mechanics and rules
-│   └── character_model.py # Player character class for creation process
+│   └── character_model.py # Manages character attributes and interactions
 │
-│── descr/                 # String-based descriptions (races, classes, abilities, etc.)
+│── descr/                 # Stores string-based descriptions (races, classes, etc.)
 │
-│── gui/                   # Graphical user interface components
+│── gui/                   # Manages UI components and rendering.
 │   ├── screen_objects.py  # GUI element classes (buttons, text fields, etc.)
 │   ├── cs_model.py        # Character sheet class and GUI logic
-│   ├── gui_elements.py    # Creates GUI elements and returns them as a dictionary
+│   ├── gui_elements.py    # Creates and stores references to UI elements for rendering
-│   ├── gui.py             # Functions for drawing elements on screen
+│   ├── gui.py             # Handles UI logic and rendering functions
 │   ├── ui_helpers.py      # Helper functions for positioning elements
 │   ├── credits.py         # Credits screen logic
 │   └── settings_gui.py    # Settings screen logic
 │
 └── README.md              # You are here
 ```
 ## Adding New Features

-The program is designed with expandability in mind.
-Below is an example of how new elements can be added with minimal
+The program is designed with expandability in mind, making it easy to introduce new attributes, UI elements, or even entirely new mechanics.
+Below is an example of how to add a new UI element, such as a "Luck" ability score, to the character creation process.

-effort:
+Example: Adding a "Luck" Ability Score

+    Modify the Character Model
+        Add "luck" as a new attribute in character_model.py, ensuring it follows the same structure as other abilities.

+    Update the Rules
+        Modify rules.py to include "Luck" where necessary (e.g., defining how it's rolled, whether it affects class selection, etc.).

+    Create the UI Element
+        In screen_objects.py, create a new UI element class (or reuse an existing one) to display the "Luck" score.

+    Add It to the GUI System
+        Instantiate the "Luck" UI element in gui_elements.py, and add it to relevant functions in gui.py, ensuring it is included in the relevant screens.

+    Adjust UI Layout
+        Since the UI adapts dynamically, the new element will be positioned automatically.
+However, if needed, tweak ui_helpers.py to fine-tune spacing.

+By following this process, new attributes, mechanics, or even entirely new selection screens can be integrated with minimal effort while keeping the UI flexible and consistent.

 ### Adding a New GUI Element